Nose reshaping (rhinoplasty or a "nose job") is an operation to change the shape or size of the nose.

 - avoid dusty or smoky places

-- avoid strenuous exercise or contact sports for four to six weeks
+- avoid strenuous exercise or contact sports for 4 to 6 weeks

 It's common after nose reshaping to have:

-- a blocked nose – you’d need to breathe through your mouth for a week or so
+- a blocked nose – you'll need to breathe through your mouth for a week or so

-- soreness, swelling and bruising around the eyes, which can last three weeks
+- soreness, swelling and bruising around the eyes, which can last 3 weeks

 - light nosebleeds for the first few days